endurantgames/cosmiclegends/src/classes/knight.md

 ## Knight Abilities { .class}

-Each Volume, you gain a new ability from your class.
+Each Volume, you gain a new Ability from your class.
 Your Knight Abilities are based on continued training and perfection of your physical and mental capabilities.
-Each ability can be chosen only once.
+Each Ability can be chosen only once.

 ### Prime Ability

-Your hero has the **Peak Human Potential** Prime ability common to all Knights.
+Your hero has the **Peak Human Potential** Prime Ability common to all Knights.

 :::::: {.ability-list .prime }::::::::::